Discover the best forms of vitamin C for your unique skin type!Posted on April 1, 2020 Written by: 100% PURE ®

 If there’s one ingredient worthy of wearing a cape, it’s vitamin C. This hero ingredient has garnered a stellar reputation by combating everything from uneven skin tone to fine lines and wrinkles – and that’s just the tip of the peel!

-We’re here to break down the many forms of vitamin C: Ascorbic Acid, Sodium Ascorbyl Phosphate, Magnesium Ascorbyl Phosphate, Sodium Ascorbate, Calcium Ascorbate, and Ascorbyl Palmitate.
+We’re here to break down the many types of vitamin C for skin: Ascorbic Acid, Sodium Ascorbyl Phosphate, Magnesium Ascorbyl Phosphate, Sodium Ascorbate, Calcium Ascorbate, and Ascorbyl Palmitate.
 We’ll explore the pros and cons of each, so that you can find the form that’s right for you.

 Vitamin C is a universally beloved supplement with an impressive track record.
 Consuming this potent antioxidant can support immune response, while applying it topically can help shield delicate skin from daily aggressors and support a youthful complexion.
 But the key to this citrus wonder doesn’t come down to the product – it’s the particular type of vitamin C that’s being applied.

 Let’s explore the chemistry of this spectacular beauty ingredient, and discover how each form of vitamin C differs from the next.
 We’ll also touch on why some forms work better in certain formulations – don’t worry, we’ll make it easy as 1-2-C!

 #1: Ascorbic Acid

 Take a look at some of the most popular brightening serum labels and you’ll probably see ascorbic acid or L-ascorbic acid near the top.
 As the most well known and well researched form of vitamin C in the skin care game, it’s the most effective at penetrating the skin barrier.